-Robert Hare, Doctor of Medicine, Professor of Chemistry at the University of Penusylvania in Philadelphia; born 1781, died 15th May 1358.
-In Poggendorff's Literary Biographical Dictionary, from which I have taken the above particulars, will be found a catalogue, filling a whole column, of Hare's numerous chemical and physical treatises.
-In text-books of Physics his name survives in the so-called "Hare's Spiral," a galvanic element, in which a copper and zinc plate, properly separated by bad conductors, are rolled over one another for the production of the greatest possible surface.
+Robert Hare, Doctor of Medicine, Professor of Chemistry at the University of Pennsylvania in Philadelphia; born 1781, died May 15, 1858.
+In Poggendörff's Literary Biographical Dictionary, from which I have taken the above particulars, will be found a catalogue, filling a whole column, of Hare's numerous chemical and physical treatises.
+In text-books of Physics his name survives in the so called "Hare's Spiral," a galvanic element, in which a copper and zinc plate, properly separated by bad conductors, are rolled over one another for the production of the greatest possible surface.
 With this arrangement, previously to the construction of constant batteries, very strong effects of light and heat could be produced.
 The treatise of Hare's referred to is published in Tilloch's Philosophical Magazine, of the year 1837, under the title "New Voltaic Battery."

 In his later years Professor Hare undertook, as a true man of science, the most thorough experimental investigation of the phenomena of Spiritualism, for which, in his country, convenient opportunities offered.
 He even evinced his acuteness in this field in the construction of suitable apparatus and instruments.
-One of these he named the "Spiritoscope."
+One of these he named the "spiritoscope."
 It consisted of an apparatus connected with a cipher-plate and index, similar to that which was applied to the first electric telegraphs.
-A detailed description, with picture, of this ingenious apparatus, in which the motions of the index are completely concealed from the medium, will be found in the pamphlet, Experimental Investigations of Spirit-Manifestations, by Dr. Robert Hare, Professor of Chemistry, &c., &c."
-German edition by Alex.
-Aksakow, Leipzig, 1874, Mutze.

-is addressed to the editor of The Spiritual Telegraph, and is as follows:-
+A detailed description, with picture, of this ingenious apparatus, in which the motions of the index are completely concealed from the medium, will be found in the pamphlet, Experimental Investigations of Spirit-Manifestations, by Dr. Robert Hare, Professor of Chemistry, &c., &c.," German edition by Alex, Aksakow, Leipsic, 1874, Mutze.
+It is that described by State Councillor Aksakow in Psychische Studien (edited by him) in the July number of this year (1879), under the title "Some Experiments of Professor Hare Confirmatory of Zöllner's Experiments."
+I confine myself here to the first experiment, described in a letter published on the 1st of May, 1858, by an eye-witness, Dr. S. A. Peters, who had visited Professor Hare in his laboratory, in order himself to witness some of the remarkable phenomena which Hare had publicly reported.
+The letter is addressed to the editor of The Spiritual Telegraph, and is as follows:-

-"PHILADELPHIA, April 18, 1858.
+"PRIMADELPHIA, April 18, 1858.

-"Mr. Editor,-Finding myself in this city on a visit from the State of Missouri, I availed myself of the opportunity to visit Professor Hare, in order to see what new developments or discoveries he has made in Spiritualism.
+"Mr. Editor,- Finding myself in this city on a visit from the State of Missouri, I availed myself of the opportunity to visit Professor Hare, in order to see what now developments or discoveries he has made in Spiritualism.
 I have no doubt that a history of the most astonishing spiritual manifestations which are now taking place in the Professor's laboratory will shortly be given to the public.